elliotproject/elli/doc/masternode-setup.md

         ./elli-cli stop
     this will place the config files in your ~/.elli data directory
 ## Configuration of your Masternode
-8) Now on the masternodes, find the ELLI data directory here.(Linux: ~/.elli)
+8) Now on the masternodes, Open the elli.conf file

-        cd ~/.elli
+        nano ~/.elli/elli.conf

-    Open the elli.conf file and make it look like this:
+    and make it look like this:

-        rpcuser=long random username
+        rpcuser=<long random username>
-        rpcpassword=longer random password
+        rpcpassword=<longer random password>
         rpcallowip=127.0.0.1
         listen=0
         server=1